- What is PCOS?

 - Consistency matters: Sustainable improvements depend on regular follow-through with diet, medication, and exercise.

-What is PCOS
+What is PCOS?

-What is PCOS
+What is PCOS?

-Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects how the ovaries function.
 It’s most commonly diagnosed when a woman has at least two of the following three symptoms:

 - Irregular or absent ovulation

-- The presence of multiple ovarian follicles seen on ultrasound
+- Multiple ovarian follicles visible on ultrasound

-- Irregular periods
+- Irregular menstrual cycles (periods)

-- Acne
+- Acne or oily skin

 - Unwanted facial or body hair

-- Thinning scalp hair
+- Thinning hair on the scalp

 Types of PCOS